Skip to Content

 Serving Suggestions

-They are great for Christmas or New Year too!
+They are great for Christmas or New Year's too!

-I’ve served them with everything from roast partridge and roast guinea fowl to my roast pork fillet with apple puree and roasted chicken and chicory recipe.
+I've served them with everything from roast pigeon (pictured below), roast partridge and roast guinea fowl to my roast pork fillet with apple puree and roasted chicken and chicory recipe.

-It is also particularly good on a Sunday lunch.
-Whether it is simple perfectly roast chicken or this slow cooker roast beef these are a great addition.
+Whether it is a simple perfectly roast chicken, slow cooker pork loin, roast ham hock or this slow cooker roast beef, these are a great addition.

 Overhead roast pigeon breasts, confit legs, red wine sauce, cabbage and fondant potatoes.